pros and cons of porcelain countertops

 • Heat-Resistant

-Porcelain tile countertops are manufactured at extremely high temperatures so it can take the heat.
-Hot pots set on the surface won’t scorch or damage.
+Porcelain tile countertops are manufactured at extremely high temperatures, so they can withstand heat.
+Hot pots set on the surface won’t scorch or damage them.

 • Scratch-Resistant